jonnonz1/nz-statute-book/acts/public/2000/referenda-postal-voting-act-2000.md

 **Hearing of application**

 ### 60 Matters to be inquired into at hearing
-(1) At the hearing, the Court has jurisdiction to inquire into and adjudicate on any matter relating to the application in any manner that the Court thinks fit.
+(1) At the hearing, the court has jurisdiction to inquire into and adjudicate on any matter relating to the application in any manner that the court thinks fit.
-(2) The Court may give leave for grounds other than those stated in the application to be inquired into.
-The leave may be given on any terms and conditions that the Court considers just.
+(2) The court may give leave for grounds other than those stated in the application to be inquired into.
+The leave may be given on any terms and conditions that the court considers just.
-(3) Evidence may be given to prove that the total number of valid votes recorded for each of the 2 answers to the precise question was other than that declared, without any applicant having to state that as a ground of dissatisfaction or the Court having to give leave for that ground to be inquired into.
+(3) Evidence may be given to prove that the total number of valid votes recorded for each of the 2 answers to the precise question was other than that declared, without any applicant having to state that as a ground of dissatisfaction or the court having to give leave for that ground to be inquired into.
-(4) The sections of the Electoral Act 1993 described in subsection (5) of this section, as far as they are applicable and with the necessary modifications, apply to a hearing of an application for an inquiry under this Part of this Act or an incidental matter.
+(4) The sections of the Electoral Act 1993 described in subsection (5) of this section, as far as they are applicable and with the necessary modifications, apply to a hearing of an application for an inquiry under this Part or an incidental matter.
 (5) The sections of the Electoral Act 1993 referred to in subsection (4) of this section are sections 232 to 234, 235, 236(1), (2), (4) to (7), 240, 241, 242, 247 to 255, 256(1)(a) and (b), and 257.

 **Court's decision**

-### 61 Decision of Court as to result of referendum
+### 61 Decision of court as to result of referendum
-At the end of a hearing, the Court must do one of the following:
+At the end of a hearing, the court must do one of the following:
-  (a) it must determine the total number of valid votes recorded for each response; or (b) it must determine whether the referendum is void because of some irregularity that in the Court's opinion materially affected the result of the referendum.
+  (a) it must determine the total number of valid votes recorded for each response; or (b) it must determine whether the referendum is void because of some irregularity that in the court's opinion materially affected the result of the referendum.

 ### 62 Fresh referendum
-(1) If the Court declares a referendum void under section 61, a fresh referendum must be held in the manner specified by this Act.
+(1) If the court declares a referendum void under section 61, a fresh referendum must be held in the manner specified by this Act.
-(2) The Registrar of the Court must notify the Returning Officer that the referendum has been declared void.
+(2) The Registrar of the court must notify the Returning Officer that the referendum has been declared void.
 (3) Despite section 30, the voting period for the fresh referendum must commence at the start of the 21st day before the day appointed for the close of the voting period under subsection (4) and no later than 30 working days after the date on which the Returning Officer is notified under subsection (2).
 (4) The voting period for a fresh referendum closes at 7 pm on a Friday to be appointed by the Returning Officer by notice in the Gazette.
 (5) At the fresh referendum the same roll of electors must be used as was used at the voided referendum.